-<username>@<hostname>[,<username>@<hostname>...][,<username>]
+'''

+<username>@<hostname>[,<username>@<hostname> ...][,<username>]

+'''

-You can set the value of User_List in the following ways:
+You can set the value of User_List at submission time by using qsub -u <username> or later via qalter -u <username>.

-- You can use qsub -u <username> - You can use a directive: #PBS User_List=<username list>

 Example 2-9: Our user is UserS on the submission host HostS, UserA on server ServerA, and UserB on server ServerB, and is UserC everywhere else.
 Note that this user must be UserA on all ExecutionA and UserB on all ExecutionB machines.
 Then our user can use "qsub -u UserA@ServerA,UserB@ServerB,UserC" for the job.
 The job owner will always be UserS.
 On Linux, UserA, UserB, and UserC must each have .rhosts files at their servers that list UserS.